abenzbiria/odoo-openupgrade-wizard/README.md

 **Prerequites:**

+* The tools run on debian system
 * You should have docker installed on your system
-* the tools run on debian system
+* Some features require extra packages.
+To have all the features available run:

 **Installation:**